tintinweb/solidity-ecdsa-malleability-demo/README.md

 ### ⚠️ Security

-Reject signatures that recover to `address(0x0)` as this indicates an error condition.
+Reject signatures that recover to `address(0x0)` as this is indicative of an error condition.